2017 İstanbul Cup

-The 2017 İstanbul Cup (also known as the TEB BNP Paribas İstanbul Cup for sponsorship reasons) was a tennis tournament played on outdoor clay courts.
+The 2017 İstanbul Cup (also known as the TEB BNP Paribas İstanbul Cup for sponsorship reasons) was a women's tennis tournament played on outdoor clay courts.
 It was the 10th edition of the İstanbul Cup, and part of the WTA International tournaments of the 2017 WTA Tour.
 It took place in Istanbul, Turkey, from 24 April through 30 April 2017.
+First-seeded Elina Svitolina won the singles title.